Abandoned & Little-Known Airfields:

 even though the aerial photo from the same year showed that most of the former airport had been removed.

-The site of the former Lake Jackson Airport is located southeast of the intersection of Oyster Creek Drive & Lake Road.
+The site of Lake Jackson Airport is located southeast of the intersection of Oyster Creek Drive & Lake Road.

 Thanks to Bret Kepner for pointing out this airfield.